majg0/dotfiles/README.md

 The function `runmods` in `common.sh` executes every file of a given name from each mod in lexicographical module order.
 Mod dependencies are therefore simply handled by prefixing `1_`, `2_`, etc.

-By convention, configuration files go into each mod's `data` folder.
+By convention, configuration files go into each mod's `config` folder.

 Linking and installing will both each automatically export environment variables before starting.